git-exercises/test/README.md

 This is a "Vulnerable" Web Application developed by Cyber Security and Privacy Foundation(www.cysecurity.org).
-This app is intended for the Java Programmers and other people who wish to learn about Web application vulnerabilities and write secure code.etr
+This app is intended for the Java Programmers and other people who wish to learn about Web application vulnerabilities and write secure code.etrxxcv

 **The full course content is now available on Github for free:**